 - it is very important to declare if you are photosensitive (sensitive to light) or have issues with flashing lights.
 For example, if you have been diagnosed with conditions such as lupus, epilepsy, skin cancer, eczema, psoriasis or bacterial infections, treatment may not be advised or even possible

 - pregnancy and breastfeeding may affect your reaction to treatment.
 Recent sun or solarium exposure may be a contraindication for many light-based treatments, and should always be disclosed to your treatment provider.
+A suntan has the potential to make a previously safe treatment become a burn if the same treatment is delivered.

 Before undergoing any cosmetic light-based treatments not being performed or supervised by a registered medical practitioner, have any skin blemishes or moles examined by a medical professional.
 This is very important because these skin blemishes or moles may be symptoms of other health issues or treatment could adversely change the nature of the blemish.
 Light-based treatments may aggravate the underlying health condition or may also remove or disguise the symptoms of serious skin diseases such as melanomas.
 In this instance, the treatment of the symptoms may make the diagnosis of the underlying health condition very difficult, or even impossible.
 This may lead to delays in treatment, and depending on the condition, result in potentially serious or terminal health outcomes.
 A medical check-up may also reveal any other health condition where light-based therapies are not advised.